-

 Birth of Unadon

-Unaju is the standard eel, but Unadon is as popular as Unaju.
-Unadon is popular because the Japanese steamed it with the heat of Donburi rice, making the meat of eel softer and hotter.
-The history of Unadon dates back to the Edo period when the food culture of eels became established in earnest, but there are several reasons why Unadon became the history and origin.
-A predominant theory is that in the latter half of the Edo period, a person named Imasuke Okubo, a gold maker of the play in Sakai Town, Nihonbashi, Edo (Tokyo) started selling Unadon in the playhouse.
+The eel dish known as Unaju is the standard preparation, but Unadon is as popular as Unaju.
+The popularity of Unadon is due to the Japanese method of steaming it with the heat of Donburi rice, which softens and intensifies the flavour of the eel.
+The history of Unadon can be traced back to the Edo period, when the food culture of eels became established in earnest.
+However, there are several reasons why Unadon became the most popular preparation.
+One hypothesis suggests that in the latter half of the Edo period, a person named Imasuke Okubo, a gold maker from Sakai Town, Nihonbashi, Edo (Tokyo), began selling Unadon in the playhouse.

-At the beginning of the eel bowl, it was common to put the roasted eel between rice and rice so that it wouldn’t get cold and put it on top of the rice.
-It was easy, and gradually locals just put the eel on top of the rice.
-On the other hand, in Kansai, they do not steam the eel in advance, so it does not collapse, and as a result, the style of sandwiching it between rice remains until now.
-In the Meiji era, locals called it Unagidonburi, and soon after the Japanese abbreviated it as Unadon, they established that name.
+Prior to the advent of the eel bowl, it was common practice to place the roasted eel between rice and rice to prevent it from cooling and to place it on top of the rice.
+The preparation was straightforward, and over time, the locals simply placed the eel on top of the rice.
+In contrast, in Kansai, the eel is not steamed in advance, which prevents it from collapsing.
+Consequently, the method of sandwiching it between rice has been retained to this day.
+During the Meiji era, the locals referred to it as Unagidonburi, and shortly after the Japanese abbreviated it to Unadon, the name was established.

 Unadon Recipe